AkhtyrskiyKirill/STM32F4-IEC61850-SV/README.md

-# IEC 61850 Sampled Values port for STM32
+# IEC 61850 Sampled Values publisher library for STM32

-This code implements IEC 61850 Sampled Values protocol ported to STM32 from https://github.com/mz-automation/libiec61850.
+This code implements IEC 61850 Sampled Values protocol (publisher) ported to STM32 from https://github.com/mz-automation/libiec61850.
 The demo project is created for STM32F429IGT6.
 It uses DP83848 Ethernet PHY.
 This implementation is based on LWIP stack with FreeRTOS.
 You can find the libiec61850 SV code in STM32F4_IEC61850_SV\Modules\libiec61850.
 The demo project code is located in STM32F4_IEC61850_SV\Core\Src\main.c and STM32F4_IEC61850_SV\Modules\SV.